sagarrai21802/KeyboardExtention/README.md

 	•	Light/Dark mode support.
 	•	Error handling for missing permissions or transcription failures.

-Demo
-	1. Enable the keyboard in Settings > Keyboards > Add New Keyboard > VoiceKeyboard.
+Step-by-Step Procedure for Using VoiceKeyboard
+1. Install the App
+	•	Run the main app target on your iPhone.
+	•	The app installs along with the VoiceKeyboard keyboard extension.

+2. Open the App
+	•	Launch the host app to access instructions and settings.
+	•	You will see options to configure Microphone Permission, Keyboard Settings, and Full Access.

+3. Enable Microphone Permission
+	•	Tap the option to go to Settings → Privacy → Microphone.
+	•	Enable microphone access for VoiceKeyboard.

+4. Enable Keyboard and Full Access
+	•	Go to Settings → General → Keyboard → Keyboards → Add New Keyboard.
+	•	Select VoiceKeyboard.
+	•	Enable Allow Full Access for enhanced functionality.

-	2. Switch to the keyboard in any text field.
+5. Switch to VoiceKeyboard
+	•	Open any app with a text field (Messages, Notes, etc.).
+	•	Tap the Globe icon on the default keyboard to switch to VoiceKeyboard.

+6. Permissions Prompt
+	•	On the first use, an alert appears asking for microphone and speech recognition permissions.
+	•	Grant permission to proceed.

+7. Use Press-and-Hold Gesture
-	3. Press and hold the main button to start recording.
+	•	Press and hold the main button to start recording your voice.
-	4. Release to stop recording and process transcription.
+	•	Release the button to stop recording.
-	5. Transcribed text appears at the cursor.
-	6. Errors display meaningful feedback with retry options.
+	•	The app processes the audio and converts it to text using Apple’s SFSpeechRecognizer.

+8. Text Insertion
+	•	The transcribed text is automatically inserted at the current cursor position in the text field.

+9. Feedback
+	•	Visual feedback shows recording, processing, and completion states.
+	•	Haptic feedback confirms button press, release, and completion.

+10. Error Handling
+	•	If microphone permission is denied, the keyboard shows guidance to enable it.
+	•	If speech recognition fails, a retry option is displayed.
+	•	Keyboard remains responsive even in offline or error conditions.

 Project Structure
 	•	Main App Target: Optional host app for instructions, permissions, and API key configuration (if needed in future).